laurilopes/api_docs/v1/documentation/requests.md

     </tbody>
 </table>

+## JSON-P

+A `callback` parameter can be specified on any request and the resulting response will be wrapped in the specified callback method.

 ## Rate Limits

 A maximum of 50,000 requests per day using the same API key are allowed.
 A